Overview

 Iterating based on findings

 After initial user testing, I iterated on the design based on feedback.
 For example, I simplified some of the category labels.
-The final design included both desktop, tablet and mobile versions, ensuring that the navigation was optimized for various screen sizes.
+The final design included both desktop, tablet and mobile versions, ensuring that the navigation was optimised for various screen sizes.

 Testing & Validation Usability Testing